Pyr-000/VQGAN-CLIP/README.md

 * Generating a gif, with automatic skip rate to stay within a size limit
 * Video generation via ffmpeg (including adding the final image as a thumbnail)
 * CUDA device selection
+* Using the (now released) ViT-B/16 model by default (note: this will use more VRAM than ViT-B/32)

 (A more complete documentation of changes may be added later)